andrewfynaardt/chirper/README.md

 # Chirper

-Chirper is a social media platform where users can sign up, create chirps (messages up to 255 characters), like chirps, reply to others' chirps, and filter content based on their preferences.
-The platform supports rich text for chirps, allowing for images, videos, bold text, and more.
+Chirper is a social media platform where users can sign up, create chirps, like chirps, reply to others' chirps, and filter content based on their preferences.
+The platform supports rich text for chirps.

 ## Features